Integrity

 -

-Understanding your strengths and weaknesses
+Understanding personal strengths and weaknesses

 -